Payout & Taxes 🧾

 Taxes

-Wolt is now responsible for paying your taxes for you.
+Wolt is responsible for paying your taxes for you.
 This means that you don’t have to worry and instead focus on delivering.

 Tax Card